briankalid/Repositorio_prueba/README.md

 ## Software tools
   - Python3.
   - Twitter API.
-  - PHPMyAdmin for the MySQL database. (we use remote mysql but you could use local database)
+  - PHPMyAdmin for the MySQL database (we use remote mysql but you could use local database).
   - Flask for web service.
   - Libraries: tweepy and from this library we also use OAuthHandler and Cursor.
 From tweepy.cursor we used api.search the other libraries are twitter, json, pickle, datetime, pandas, flask, mysql connectors and matplotlib.